Caseworker & New Client Packet

-“We just accepted the referral of a child to adopt through Madison Adoption Associates!
+“We just committed to a Bulgarian waiting child through Madison Adoption Associates!
 Now what do we do?”

-The adoptive family should do the following research and preparation before submitting an Adoption Application to MAA to adopt a specific waiting child:
+The prospective adoptive family should do the following research and preparation before submitting an Adoption Application to MAA to pursue a specific waiting child:

-- Research the child’s special needs condition(s), including appropriate support groups for parenting a child with those special needs.
+- Research the child’s medical condition(s), including appropriate support groups for parenting a child with those special needs.
 Please refer to these medical resources as needed:

 - Obtain detailed information from doctors, specialists, friends, or families who have children with the same conditions.

 - Identify medical specialists who can treat or consult about the condition of the child.
-If needed, please refer to this list of well-known International Adoption Medical Clinics.
+If needed, please contact your caseworker for a list of International Adoption Medical Clinics.